-Revision No. Revisions Adopted 0 Adopted by the Board of Directors.
-04/01/2009 1 Revisions adopted by the Board of Directors on January 8, 2014, Agenda Item 14.
+Revision No. Revisions Adopted 0 0 Adopted by the Board of Directors.
+1 Revisions adopted by the Board of Directors on January 8, 2014, Agenda Item 14.
 01/08/2014 2 Revisions adopted by the Board of Directors on May 6, 2015, Agenda Items 6 & 18.
 05/06/2015 3 Amended list of eligible expenses to be more consistent with the list of eligible expenses in the State Controller's Office Gas Tax Fund Guidelines.
 Modified remedy language in Policy MDLS-22.
 Approved by the BOD 9/6/17, Agenda Item 11.
 09/06/2017 4 Addition of due date of Capital Improvement Plan in MDLS-2.
 BOD approved changes 7/11/18, Agenda Item 25.
 07/11/2018 5 Clarified Capital Improvement Plan requirements, amended eligible expenditures to be consistent with current gas tax guidelines, added requirements for tracking equipment purchased with Measure I funds, and updated Compliance Audit Deadline extension requirements.
+6/3/2020 6 Moved transit purposes from the ineligible list of projects to the eligible list of projects for consistency with the Expenditure Plan.
+03/03/2021

-06/03/2020 an Bernardino County Transportation Authority Policy 40017 Adopted by the Board of Directors April 1, 2009 Revised 01/09/19 Rural Mountain/Desert Su Major Local Highways (MDML Measure I 2010-2040 Strate H) Program Revision No. 4
+San Bernardino County Transportation Authority Policy 40017 Adopted by the Board of Directors April 1, 2009 Revised 01/09/19 Rural Mountain/Desert Su Major Local Highways (MDML Measure I 2010-2040 Strate H) Program Revision No. 4